mys1997mail/1/README2.md

 Created new server type "TTS" (TickTrader Server) to UserSorter tool.

 # What does it do
 TTUserSorter is using for user sorting by required Equity and Traded Volume.
-It separates users into the groups according the rules, which define by regular expression in configuration file and create instruction file for MetaManagerScript.
+It separates users into the groups according the rules, which define by regular expression in configuration file and creates instruction file for MetaManagerScript.

 # How do make it work
 All parameters for user sorting are set in configuration file "UserSorter.yml".